APapafragakis/PetCare-Platform-System/README.md

 **Note:** Registered users should not have access to other users' information, except for administrators.

 ## Technologies Used
-- Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-- Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js
-- Database: MongoDB
+- **Database:** MongoDB (managed with XAMPP and phpMyAdmin)
-- Authentication: JSON Web Tokens (JWT)
+- **Authentication:** JSON Web Tokens (JWT)
+- **Additional Libraries:**
-- Additional Libraries: Socket.IO (for real-time messaging)
+    - Socket.IO (for real-time messaging)
+    - AJAX (for asynchronous client-server communication)
+    - Servlets (for server-side Java programming)

+**Note:** We utilized XAMPP and phpMyAdmin for managing the MySQL database.
+AJAX was employed for asynchronous data exchange between the client and server, while Servlets facilitated server-side Java programming to handle HTTP requests and responses.

 ## Setup Instructions
 1. Clone the repository to your local machine.